-The procedure involves making two 10mm incisions: one on each side of the foot.
+The procedure involves making 2 x 10mm incisions; 1 on each side of the foot.
 This enables a telescopic camera and instrumentation to be inserted to complete the release of the plantar fascia.
 Patients are then allowed to weight bear as tolerated, and quite often have less pain than prior to the procedure within 1-2 weeks.
-By four weeks, patients are usually walking well, and may commence returning to sport by 6-12 weeks.
+By 4 weeks, patients are usually walking well, and may commence returning to sport by 6-12 weeks.